Bukk94/KickLib/README.md

 # About

-KickLib is a C# library that allows for interaction with both official and unofficial (undocumented) Kick API (https://kick.com) and WebSocket.
+KickLib is a C# library that allows for interaction with both official and unofficial (undocumented) Kick API (https://kick.com) and WebSocket (pusher).
 KickLib eases implementation for various chatbots by providing simple to use methods.

 ## KickLib Highlights ✨